allisonhorst/palmerpenguins/README.md

 ## Summary:

-Data for 3 penguin species (Chinstrap, Adelie, & Gentoo) have been combined into a single CSV, **penguins_lter.csv**.
+Data for 3 penguin species (Chinstrap, Adélie, & Gentoo) have been combined into a single CSV, **penguins_lter.csv**.
 A simplified subset **penguins_size.csv** is also included, which contains four penguin size measurements (culmen length, culmen depth, flipper length, and body mass) for the 3 species, along with island and sex.

 Feel free to use the illustrations below for your teaching materials (Artwork: @allison_horst).